php-ru/symfony-docs-ru/components/console/helpers/table.rst

     ║ 960-425-059-0 │ The Lord of the Rings    │ J. R. R. Tolkien ║
     ║ 80-902734-1-6 │ And Then There Were None │ Agatha Christie  ║
     ╚═══════════════╧══════════════════════════╧══════════════════╝

-.. versionadded:: 4.1
-    The ``box-double`` style was introduced in Symfony 4.1.

 If the built-in styles do not fit your need, define your own::